hyperledger/identus-docs/documentation/docs/quick-start.md

 :::

-5. Start the `issuer` and `verifier` Cloud Agents by copy paste the below two lines in the command tool.
+5. Start the `issuer` and `verifier` Cloud Agents by running the below commands in the terminal.